 My morning was defined by frustration and stress and by the time I boarded the flight I felt exhausted (that second cup of coffee still notably absent).
 Although I was annoyed at myself for my complacency about the entry requirements for the Philippines, I was more frustrated with the failure of common sense.

-How can it possibly make more sense for me to show a cheap (some might say disposable) ticket to another jump point in Asia as evidence of my intention to leave the Philippines, particularly when I purchase it under duress at the airport?
+How can it possibly make more sense for me to show a cheap (some might say disposable) ticket to another jump point in Asia as evidence of my intention to leave the Philippines, particularly when I purchased it under duress at the airport?
 Surely the better indicator of my intention to leave the region is my much more expensive flight back home – one I actually intend to take.

 I’ve been to Kota Kinabalu before and with over 7,000 islands to explore in the Philippines, it’s unlikely that I will be taking my freshly booked flight, or indeed any flight before 6 June.